FRIENDS of the San Juans

 Twenty-six in-water creosote pilings and approximately 1,200 square feet of remaining overwater structure (pier decking) was removed from Barlow Bay.
 In addition, 200 square feet of upper beach habitat were unburied by removing rock and fill, as well other debris including concrete, creosote and tires.

 Are you a waterfront landowner in San Juan County?
 Are your tidelands home to a variety of old, derelict creosote-treated pilings or structures?
 Would you like to see these relics from the past removed from your property?

 If so, you can now get help to remove these toxic structures from your tidelands, thanks to a partnership between FRIENDS and the Washington State Department of Natural Resources (DNR).
 This program is voluntary and free to property owners

-Check out the press release and DNR's creosote flyer for more information.
+Check out DNR's creosote flyer for more information.

 Jennifer and Steve from Victoria finding the first drift card on March 25, 2014.

 To commemorate the 25th anniversary of the Exxon Valdez oil spill on March 24th, an international team of conservation groups launched 650 ‘drift cards’ – biodegradable plywood cards, each with a unique serial number – along oil tanker routes that run through the Gulf and San Juan islands (Turn Point/Arachne Reef in Boundary Pass and Bird Rocks in Rosario Strait).

 The event, organized by FRIENDS in the US and Raincoast Conservation Foundation and Georgia Strait Alliance in Canada, is part of a larger study by to map the path an oil spill might take, and inform our understanding of the impacts of a potential spill on the Salish Sea as a whole.